5H1J1N/5H1J1N/README.md

 ### I am SHIJIN ,
 - An Cyber Security Enthusiast.
 - A B.Tech graduate in computer science.
--
 - I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+I love to learn and fix